 Is This Occupation a Good Fit for You?

+Is a career as a dental technician right for you?
+Your interests, personality type, and work-related values all play a role in your decision.
 Individuals who have the following traits, are best suited for this occupation:

 |Title||Description||Median Annual Wage (2016)||Minimum Required Education/Training|